Top 10 notable Posse Cuts in Nigerian music since 2000 | Pulse Nigeria

 Banky W's impact on Nigerian pop music cannot be overstated.
 The remix of his smash hit single 'Lagos Party' is a defining moment that brought together some of the country's biggest stars in Eldee, D'banj, Naeto C, 9ice, Muna.

-9. General Pype Champion (Remix) ft Dagrin, Vector, Naeto C, Sasha & GT The Guitarman
+Champion (Remix) - General Pype ft Dagrin, Vector, Naeto C, Sasha & GT The Guitarman

 Dancehall star General Pype held the street in a chokehold with his banging record 'Champion' which brought together exciting rappers shaping the scene.